 Secure transparent business processes and workflows

-With MDM in place, business users can view dashboards that report on the data cleanliness of each source system that contributes into the MDM hub, and you can introduce companywide data security practices.
-Here, MDM can support you with security aspects such as:
+With master data management in place, business users can view dashboards that report on the data cleanliness of each source system that contributes into the master data management hub, and you can introduce companywide data security practices.
+Here, master data management can support you with security aspects such as:

 - User authentication, ensuring information is only accessed by correct (and approved) individuals, groups or applications.